subramanian-vv/Bubble-Burst/README.md

 # BUBBLE BURST:
 Bubble Burst is a fun game in which bubbles appear at random places on the screen.
-The main aim of the player is to burst the bubbles before they fill up a major part of the screen.
+The main aim of the player is to burst the bubbles before they fill up a major part of the screen. **You can play the game [here](https://subramanian-vv.github.io/Bubble-Burst/).**

 ## RULES:
 - Burst the bubbles which appear on the screen by clicking on them.